 - The warts and diabetes or an immune deficiency, such as HIV/AIDS

 Warts are treated at this centre using Nd YAG laser.
 The colour of the wart will become white immediately after the treatment.
 There may be a blister formation over the lesion in a few days and it will fall off after 10 to 15 days

 Results are excellent even in difficult to treat cases by other treatment modalities.

 Usually only single sitting is required.
-When there is extensive large area is to be treated it may be done in two sitting with one month interval.
+When there is extensive large area is to be treating it may be doing in two sitting with one month interval.